briandenicola/xlr8-e2eaisolutions/.github/issue-templates-guide.md

 | **🔄 Content Update** | Streamlined template for updating existing content | For straightforward changes to existing documents |
 | **🌟 New Content Creation** | Template focused on creating new documentation | For developing entirely new content or sections |
 | **🐞 Documentation Issue** | Template for reporting problems or errors | For highlighting issues in existing documentation |

+Each template includes form controls like dropdowns, text fields, and checkboxes to ensure consistent information gathering and improve the user experience.

 ## ⏱️ Choosing the Right Template